 Growing up, she was taught that she shouldn’t go to the gynecologist until she was sexually active, which of course shouldn’t be until she was married.
-At the age of 23 she went to the gynecologist because she missed her period.
+At age 23, she went to the gynecologist because she missed her period.
 The gynecologist told her she had a cyst on her ovary and put her on birth control to shrink the cyst.
 The cyst never shrank.
 That doctor did Angela’s first exploratory laparoscopy.
 The doctor found endometriosis but only drained her cyst during the surgery.
-After surgery, Angela had no idea what was done or not done during the procedure.
-The doctor put her on Lupron for 6-9 months post-surgery.
-Then Angela stayed on birth control for 4-5 years.
-Meanwhile, Angela was diagnosed with IBS and had a lot of pain and constipation.
+After surgery, Angela had no idea what the doctors did or didn’t do.
+The doctor put her on Lupron for six to nine months post-surgery.
+Then Angela stayed on birth control for four to five years.
+Meanwhile, Angela had a diagnosis of IBS and had a lot of pain and constipation.
 She just thought this pain was part of normal life.

-At the age of 29, Angela decided to go off the birth control pill so she and her husband could try to get pregnant.
+At age 29, Angela decided to go off the birth control pill so she and her husband could try to get pregnant.
 After trying to conceive and not being successful, she and her husband went to see a reproductive endocrinologist.
-After hearing her story, he thought it best to do an exploratory laparoscopy.
+After hearing her story, he thought it best to do another exploratory laparoscopy.
 The day before her surgery she found out she was pregnant.
 The surgery was canceled and Angela and her husband were thrilled!
 Angela had her first child and became pregnant again at age 31 only to miscarry.
-She became pregnant again with her daughter soon after but had complications which resulted in an emergency c-section.
+She became pregnant again with her daughter soon after but had complications, which resulted in an emergency C-section.
 Angela and her husband did not actively prevent having another baby, but she never got pregnant again.

-By May of 2012, the pain in Angela’s lower back and leg was excruciating.
-She called Dr. Seckin’s office and explained her pain and they had her come in for an appointment.
-Angela was amazed how in the first 5 seconds of examining her he knew that she had adenomyosis, a nodule on her rectum, and a cyst on her right ovary.
+By May 2012, the pain in Angela’s lower back and leg was excruciating.
+She called Dr. Seckin’s office.
+Angela couldn’t believe how in the first five seconds Dr. Seckin knew that she had adenomyosis, a nodule on her rectum, and a cyst on her right ovary.
 He felt that Angela’s case was pretty severe and very complicated.
-Scans showed that Angela had endometriosis on her bowels, including in her rectum and in her colon.
+Scans showed that Angela had endometriosis on her bowels, including in her rectum and her colon.
 Dr. Seckin sent her to meet another surgeon whom he would work with during her surgery.
 He told her that she should expect a major surgery.
-Angela thought about her two children at home, now 6- and 9-years-old.
+Angela thought about her two children now 6 and 9 years old.
 She was scared.

-Angela had a very extensive surgery with Dr. Seckin and his team.
+Angela had very extensive surgery with Dr. Seckin and his team.
 Her uterus was just hanging in her pelvis and had to be removed.
-Endometriosis was wrapped around her nerves in her left leg.
+Endometriosis was wrapped around the nerves in her left leg.
 She had a triple bowel resection.
-She had endometriosis removed in her rectum, in her colon and in her intestines.
+She had endometriosis removed in her rectum, in her colon, and in her intestines.
 Dr. Seckin also removed her appendix.
 Angela was in terrible shape.
 She had endometriosis in every part of her pelvis.

 Angela feels that Dr. Seckin saved her life.
 She only wishes that she found him sooner.
 She is still dealing with the physical and emotional effects of having a complete hysterectomy and is trying to find the right hormone therapy to help her feel well.
-She feels that finding Dr. Seckin sooner could have maybe prevented her from having a hysterectomy.
-She feels strongly that a precedent should be set that doctors who suspect endometriosis in their patients should have to send them to a trained excision specialist.
-She feels it is not right that inexperienced gynecologists who operate on endometriosis patients have no accountability when their patients are often left in worse condition.
+Finding Dr. Seckin sooner could have maybe prevented her from having a hysterectomy, she thinks.
+She feels strongly that doctors who suspect endometriosis in their patients should have to send them to a trained excision specialist.
+She feels it is not right that inexperienced gynecologists who operate on endometriosis patients have no accountability when their patients are often left in worse conditions.

-Angela’s bravery and resolution to fight this disease is one of the many things that make her ENDOSTRONG.
+Angela’s bravery and resolution to fight this disease are some of the many things that make her endo strong.
 She is an advocate for patients and helps many women in her circles find the help they need.
 This disease may have taken a lot from her physical life, but it has not taken away her strong, fighting spirit.
 She is grateful to Dr. Seckin and the amazing, compassionate doctors that worked with him that day.
 She encourages women not to put too much faith in their doctors unless they are well-known endometriosis specialists, and she hopes one day there will be more awareness regarding this terrible disease.